eslint/rfcs/README.md

 When a pull request has implemented an RFC, the RFC should be updated with a link to the PR implementing it.

+## Merging an RFC

+An RFC may be merged by a TSC member provided that:

+1. Every TSC member who wishes to comment on the RFC has done so.
+1. All outstanding concerns and comments have been addressed.
+1. Consensus has been reached on merging the RFC (no TSC member dissents to merging).
+This may be done on the RFC pull request by TSC members marking the pull request as approved.

+If an RFC fails to reach approval on the pull request then the RFC can be discussed during a TSC meeting to determine whether or not to merge.

 **Thanks to the [Ember RFC process](https://github.com/emberjs/rfcs) for the inspiration for ESLint's RFC process.**